aryanlilian/Rocky/README.md

 # Rocky

 _Rocky is a basic CRUP Web App that was built using ASP.NET Core 5.0 Framework for the backend, Bootstrap for the frontend, and SQL Server for the DB.
 This application has a simple and friendly UI and all the CRUD operations on the DB.
+All the Add, Edit forms have input validations made on the Client-side for reducing time and latency.
 The Rocky application is just for testing purposes._

 ## Prerequirements